AdobeDocs/document-cloud-learn.en/help/sign/integrations/documentautomation.md

    ![Screenshot of what the Dynamic Content screen should look like](assets/documentautomation/automation_18.png)

-   Add another Adobe Sign action.

-1. Search for “create” in the Adobe Sign search area.
+1. Search for “create” in the Adobe Sign search area to add another Adobe Sign action.
 1. Select **Create and agreement from an uploaded document and send for signature**.

    ![Screenshot of searching for create](assets/documentautomation/automation_19.png)